-- Each player rolls the dice six times.
-The combined score is the handicap. - Each player, in turn, rolls one die, which is the whole score. - The lowest score wins after handicap deductions (net score).
+- Each player rolls the dice 6 times.
+The combined score is the handicap. - Each player, in turn, rolls 1 die, which is the whole score. - The lowest score wins after handicap deductions (net score).

-Medium Scale:
+Medium scale:

 An afternoon/evening playing some other local units of the same section.
-You could do all the things mentioned in the small-scale event but there could also be a separate cheer competition supporting their units.
+You could do all the things mentioned in the small-scale event, but there could also be a separate cheerleader competition supporting their units.

-Large Scale:
+Large scale: